Contact Sales

 Labour's proposal to end the VAT exemption for private schools presents challenges and uncertainties.
 As the debate continues, independent schools must stay informed and adaptable, leveraging strategic financial planning to navigate this potential regulatory change.

-By understanding the nuances and preparing proactively, schools can ensure they continue to provide high-quality education while managing the financial impacts effectively.
+By understanding the nuances and preparing proactively, independent schools can ensure they continue to provide high-quality education while managing the financial impacts effectively.

 Further reading/resources: